ObserveRTC/schemas/npm-lib/README.md

-ssrc (**Mandatory**) | The synchronization source id of the RTP stream marker | The marker the originated sample is reported with internal | Flag indicate if the sfu rtp pad is used as an internal rtp session between SFUs trackId | The id of the track the RTP stream related to at the client side clientId | If the track id was provided by the Sfu, the observer can fill up the information of which client it belongs to callId | The callId the event belongs to
+ssrc (**Mandatory**) | The synchronization source id of the RTP stream marker | The marker the originated sample is reported with internal | Flag indicate if the sfu rtp pad is used as an internal rtp session between SFUs remoteSfuId | only added if it is internal.
+The id of the remote Sfu that outbound rtp pad matched with this internal inbound rtp pad remoteTransportId | only added if it is internal.
+The id of the remote transportId that outbound rtp pad matched with this internal inbound rtp pad remoteSinkId | only added if it is internal.
+The id of the remote sinkId that outbound rtp pad matched with this internal inbound rtp pad remoteRtpPadId | only added if it is internal.
+The id of the remote outbound rtp pad matched with this internal inbound rtp pad trackId | The id of the track the RTP stream related to at the client side clientId | If the track id was provided by the Sfu, the observer can fill up the information of which client it belongs to callId | The callId the event belongs to